Feriman22/portscan-protection/README.md

   Update the script

 --cron\
   Run the script like the crontab do.
-It will only set ipset/iptable rules and auto update the script if not disabled.
+It will only set ipset/iptable rules and auto-update the script if not disabled.
 No output.

 ## How to update